 Because we expect that patients should see a decrease in the severity of their symptoms the longer they are in treatment, the INSIGHT programs graph the most recent data for each current patient as a function of how long they've been in treatment.
 As an example, the following graph shows the severity of depression symptoms counselor Jane's patients are experiencing as a function of the time they've been in treatment.
 Management can see at a glance that one of the patients is not progressing as well as expected:

 The INSIGHT products label the patients whose scores are in the danger zone and combine all the relevant graphs into one report.
 This makes it very easy to see at a glance which of the patients in a group aren't doing well and may need additional help:

-Because we believe progress monitoring is instrumental in helping treatment programs improve their outcomes, Vista is offering INSIGHT Addiction and INSIGHT Mental Health at a price even the smallest treatment centers can afford.
+Because we believe progress monitoring is instrumental in helping treatment programs improve their outcomes, Vista is offering INSIGHT Addiction and INSIGHT Behavioral at a price even the smallest treatment centers can afford.
 View pricing.